ProfessionalsElizabeth R. McColm

 - The Bon-Ton Stores, a national department store retailer, in its chapter 11 cases in Delaware, including the sale of substantially all of its assets under section 363 of the Bankruptcy Code;

-- Noranda Aluminum Holding Corp., a leading U.S. producer of primary aluminum and aluminum foil products, and its wholly owned subsidiaries in their chapter 11 cases;
+- Noranda Aluminum, a leading U.S. producer of primary aluminum and aluminum foil products, and its wholly owned subsidiaries in their chapter 11 cases;

 - Boart Longyear Limited, a Utah-based global supplier of drilling services, drilling equipment and performance tooling, in its recapitalization by Centerbridge Partners, L.P., a New York-based private equity firm;

-- JW Aluminum Company, a manufacturer of flat-rolled aluminum products, in connection with its recapitalization;
+- JW Aluminum, a manufacturer of flat-rolled aluminum products, in its recapitalization;

-- School Specialty, Inc., one of the largest suppliers of supplemental educational products, equipment and standard based curriculum, in its chapter 11 case;
+- School Specialty, one of the largest suppliers of supplemental educational products, equipment and standard based curriculum, in all aspects of its chapter 11 case;

 - Quiznos, a quick serve restaurant franchisor, in its out-of-court debt restructuring of over $1 billion of secured debt and new capital raise which required one hundred percent first and second lien lender consent;

-- Houghton Mifflin Harcourt Publishing Company, a leading textbook publisher, and its affiliates in their prepackaged chapter 11 cases involving the restructuring of over $3 billion in debt;
+- Houghton Mifflin Harcourt, a leading textbook publisher, and its affiliates in their prepackaged chapter 11 cases involving the restructuring of over $3 billion in debt;

-- The Penn Traffic Company, one of the leading U.S. food retailers and wholesalers, in connection with its chapter 11 case; and
+- The Penn Traffic Company, a leading U.S. food retailer and wholesaler, in its chapter 11 case; and

-- The Warnaco Group, a major international apparel company, in connection with its chapter 11 case.
+- The Warnaco Group, a major international apparel company, its chapter 11 case.